 It all started back in 1961 with a Kent mahogany body electric guitar and a DeArmond R5 combo amp - 5 watts with one 10" Jensen Alnico speaker.
-Little did I know how much tone I was holding back then!
+Little did Glen Morris know how much tone he had in his hands back then!

-I ended up travelling across the country to play in a band on the west coast.
-In my continuing search for my perfect sound, I came across a 1955 Fender Bassman that had been brought up from California.
+Glen ended up travelling across the country to play in a band on the west coast.
+Here he came across a 1955 Fender Bassman that had been brought up from California.
 That was it!
-For years it was my main amp.
-I still have it.
+For years it was Glen's main amp.
+He still has it.

-In 1985, to further explore my sound obsession, I went to college to become an electronics technician.
-The timing was right - I studied under a master from the old school, straight from the Ukraine, whose teachings were heavily rooted in vacuum tubes, from TV to radio to audio.
-As well, my father was the head of the electronics division for a large company, and had been involved in the evolution of radar during the war, so I had an excellent sounding board.
+In 1985, to further explore his sound obsession, Glen went to college to get a degree in electronics.
+The timing was right; he studied under a master from the old school, straight from the Ukraine, whose teachings were heavily rooted in vacuum tubes, from TV to radio to audio.
+As well, Glen's father was the head of the electronics division for a large steel company, and had been involved in the new evolution of radar during the war, so Glen had an excellent sounding board.

-I started repairing electronics for music stores, picking up all makes of amps along the way and modding them for myself and other serious musicians.
-Eventually, I went to work for a major music store and spent 14 years as an electronics technician, during which time I became an authorized warranty tech for Fender, Marshall, Yamaha, Yorkville (Traynor) and others.
+Glen started repairing electronics for music stores, picking up all makes of amps along the way and modding them for himself and other serious musicians.
+Eventually, he went to work for a major music store and spent 14 years as an electronics technician, during which time he became an authorized warranty tech for Fender, Marshall, Yamaha, Yorkville (Traynor), and others.

 In 2000, Glen started Morris Custom Electronics and Morris Amplification.
 In 2005, he decided to start a production line of amps.

 By working with companies such as Mercury Magnetics, Mojo Tone, and others, Glen has had exclusive transformers and cabinets made for him to tailor the character of his amps and sounding boards.